by John Salt - Last Updated June 2024

 This particular one fits 5mm, 6mm, 8mm, & 10mm axle/feathering shafts so it's for larger helicopters.

-An optical RC Helicopter Tachometer is something you need to confirm how fast your rotor is spinning while flying.
+An optical RC Helicopter Tachometer is something used to confirm how fast your rotor is spinning while flying.

-When you are first starting out, you don't need one, but it's something that you eventually may want to invest in.
-If your ESC has an RPM data log feature, RPM telemetry, or governor, you don't really need one, otherwise - they come in handy.
+When you are first starting out, you certainly don't need one, but it's something that you eventually may want to invest in.

 Here's an RC helicopter tool I really enjoy.